Octopus

 Requirements

-A rooted Android device (emulator, phone, or tablet)
+A rooted Android device (physical phone, tablet, or emulator).

 Installation